-Australian oval opal paired with white moissanite in 14k gold settings atop a 14k gold filled band or a 10k yellow gold band.
+Australian oval opal paired with white moissanite in 14k gold settings atop a 10k yellow gold band.
+This solid gold piece will not tarnish or wear down due to the sustainability of solid gold.

 Kindly note: Each opal is different and unique, so there may be variation from stone to stone.
 This piece is made to order, so please allow up to two weeks for fabrication.